 That ’70s Show ran for eight seasons on Fox from 1998 to 2006 and launched the careers of several high-profile actors, including Ashton Kutcher, Mila Kunis, Topher Grace, Laura Prepon, and Wilmer Valderrama.
-Set in the late 1970s, the period comedy centered around six teenage friends living in fictional Point Place, Wisconsin, as they navigate high school, friendships, and young love, processing it all by smoking tons of marijuana.
+Set in the late 1970s, the period comedy centered on six teenage friends living in fictional Point Place, Wisconsin, as they navigated high school, friendships, and young love, processing it all by smoking tons of marijuana.
 The beloved sitcom has received continuous fanfare thanks to its longtime availability on Netflix, though it left the platform in September 2021.
 However, the streaming service announced on Oct.
-8 that a spinoff titled That ’90s Show is in the works, and a few original cast members have already been confirmed to appear.
+8 that a spinoff titled That ’90s Show is in the works, and now several original cast members have already been confirmed to appear.
 Here’s everything to know about Netflix’s That ’90s Show, including its plot, cast, trailer, and release date.

 Netflix’s That ’90s Show Plot

 Alongside the series’ announcement on Oct.
 8, Netflix revealed That ’90s Show, like its predecessor, will take place in Wisconsin.
 Set in 1995, the spinoff will center on Leia Forman, aka the daughter of Eric Forman (Grace) and Donna Pinciotti (Prepon), as she visits her grandparents, Kitty (Debra Jo Rupp) and Red Forman (Kurtwood Smith), in Point Place for the summer.
 There, she will form bonds with a new generation of teenagers and explore sex, drugs, and rock ’n’ roll — just like those who came before her.